 Please be aware that the visa procedure can take more than three months, especially during the busy summer period.
 This also stresses the importance of submitting a complete file well before the deadline.
 It can't be guaranteed that visa applications that have been submitted late will be processed on time.

-Do you want to start in the academic year 2021-2022 in Flanders in a master/advanced master programme or in a preparatory (language) course and do you have to submit an application?
-Please complete your electronic application between December 1, 2020 and the date mentioned in the table below.
+Do you want to start in the academic year 2022-2023 in Flanders in a master/advanced master programme or in a preparatory (language) course and do you have to submit an admission application?
+Please complete your electronic admission application between December 1, 2021 and the date mentioned in the table below.
 Please note that the application procedure consists of two parts, both with their own deadlines.

 Master and advanced master programmes (including preparatory language programmes)

 You are a national of a country that is not a member state of the European Economic Area*